chris-peterson/pwsh-gitlab/README.md

 $env:GITLAB_ACCESS_TOKEN='<my token>'
 Import-Module GitlabCli
 ```

 ## Global Switches

+The following switches are supported when possible:

-`-WhatIf` : For mutable operations (or for some complex query operations), gives a preview of what actions would be taken.
+`-WhatIf` : For mutable operations (or for some complex query operations), gives a preview of what actions would be taken

 `-Follow` : For operations that create a resource, follow the the URL after creation

+`-MaxPages`: For query operations, maximum number of pages to return.
+Typically defaults to 1

 ## Global Behaviors